Inspirational Bicycle Quotes

 Government must help to eliminate cars so that bicycles can help to eliminate government. ~ Advocacy slogan in Holland

-One Less Car ~ Richard Rosenthal, Advocacy slogan for Transportation Alternatives, NYC, 1981
+One Less Car ~ Advocacy slogan for Transportation Alternative., NYC, 1981.
+Created by Richard Rosenthal.

 Honk if you love bikes! ~ Critical Mass, San Francisco